isomerpages/isomerpages-govtech/media/technews/_posts/2020-03-21-geeky-myth-busting-facts-you-need-to-know-about-tracetogether.md

 ### **Myth #4 - If MOH contact-traced to me and asks me to upload the data stored in the TraceTogether app, the Ministry can also extract any other data that they want from my phone.**

 When a TraceTogether user is a confirmed COVID-19 case and agrees to upload the data log in the TraceTogether app to MOH, MOH will decrypt the temporary IDs in the user’s app using its privately-held key, and obtain a list of phone numbers from the uploaded data log.
 Each phone number will only have the information related to the Bluetooth signal strength and time information.
-That is all the information that MOH will have from the user’s app log.
+That is all the information that MOH will get from the user’s app log.
 Based on the signal strength and time information, MOH will then determine which devices were in physical proximity with the confirmed case.

 ### **Myth #5 - I do not wish to download this TraceTogether app which will increase the risk of a data breach on my phone.**